-- Vehicles operated exclusively on a rail or rails. - 2.
+- 1. Limousines with a gross unloaded vehicle weight of more than 6,000 pounds. - Vehicles operated exclusively on a rail or rails. - 3.
 Vehicles sold for use and used primarily: - a.
-As ambulances or combination ambulance-hearses, - For police or other law enforcement purposes by federal, state, or local governments, or
+As ambulances or combination ambulance-hearses, - For police or other law enforcement purposes by federal, state, or local governments, or - c.

-- c.
 For firefighting purposes. - Vehicles treated under 49 USC 32901 (1978) as non-passenger automobiles.
 This includes limousines manufactured primarily to transport more than 10 persons.

-The manufacturer can sell a vehicle described in item (2) tax free only when the sale is made directly to a purchaser for the described emergency use and the manufacturer and purchaser (other than a state or local government) are registered.
+The manufacturer can sell a vehicle described in item (3) tax free only when the sale is made directly to a purchaser for the described emergency use and the manufacturer and purchaser (other than a state or local government) are registered.

-Treat an Indian tribal government as a state only if the police or other law enforcement purposes are an essential tribal government function.
+Treat an Indian tribal government as a state only if the police or other law enforcement purposes are an essential tribal government function